 This story dates back to the dawn of time, a distant era from which no immortals remain to tell their story, or to remember the first moments following the creation of Telluron by the Goddess, Gaia.
-The scenery was then very different to what we are now familiar with: the sky, while radiant, was always decorated with countless stars that melted into a sky of many colours.
+The scenery was then very different to what we are now familiar with: the sky, while radiant, was always decorated with countless stars that melted into a sky of many colors.
 The sun, such a brilliant light, pale yet warm, and the moon giving off light hardly less than it.
 The mountains, their peaks beside the clouds; huge and imposing, they didn’t even seem to leave a shadow.
 Even the oceans glowed gently, more so than the sun, and sometimes they and the clouds merged to form great fountains over the massive expanses of water and let it fall with a soft rumble at the surface.
 The times were peaceful, with a stable world, like an everlasting spring.

 Almost nobody had been born in this world, and only Melanth, the King in Telluron, was there to represent the Eternans (Immortals, or as we know them gods.)